azat-co/aws-intro/labs/03-elb.md

 # Walk-through

-If you would like to attempt the task, go skip the walk-through and go for the task directly.
+If you would like to attempt the task, then skip the walk-through and go for the task directly.
 However, if you need a little bit more hand holding or you would like to look up some of the commands or code or settings, then follow the walk-through.

 1. Create 2 instances with Apache httpd and hello world HTML, register them with ELB - only private IP
 1. Create an app ELB with external (public) IP